Updated · Feb 11, 2024

-Financial, healthcare, retail, etc. organizations are all prime targets to hackers daily.
-When hackers can’t get through the cybersecurity infrastructure of an organization, they can try to gain access to your website.
-Some of the ways they can achieve this include software vulnerability, access control, and third party integrations like extensions.
+Financial, healthcare, and retail organizations are all prime targets to hackers daily.
+When cybercriminals can't get through the cybersecurity infrastructure of an organization, they can try to gain access to your website.
+Some of the ways they can achieve this include software vulnerability, access control, and third-party integrations like extensions.

 (Source: University of Maryland)

 That is about 2,244 attacks that happen on the internet daily!
 That’s how many cyber attacks happen per day.

 We saw earlier how hackers are creating hundreds of thousands of new malware daily.
 They are not created to sit idle; they are to be deployed onto the web and penetrate vulnerabilities within specific targets.

 However, it is also essential to take note that an attack does not necessarily mean a breach.
 A cyber attack can be successful or unsuccessful, depending on the cybersecurity measure put in place by a target.